chilcano/ghpages-holosec/_drafts/20200302-minimum-viable-security-for-a-k8s-webapp-tls-everywhere-part1.md

 10) Weakest Link.               | The resiliency of your software against hacker attempts will depend heavily on the protection of its weakest components. | TLS helps to harden the access to resources and secure the traffic.
 11) Leveraging Existing Components. | It focuses on ensuring that the attack surface is not increased. | TLS is a feature by default in HTTP/2 for securing data in transit and data at rest, don't try to bring or implement your own _TLS_.

-If this quick analysis does not convince you, then refer to the Pillars of Security, they are axioms and don't require be demostration.
+If this quick analysis does not convince you, then refer to the [Pillars of Security](https://en.wikipedia.org/wiki/Information_security), they are axioms and don't require be demostration.
 Organization like OWASP recommends that all security controls should be designed with the __Core pillars of Information Security__ in mind:

-Pillar of Security | Description                                                                   | TLS ?
+Pillar of Security | Description                                                                   | How TLS apply?
 ---                | ---                                                                           | ---
 1. Confidentiality | Only allow access to data for which the user is permitted.                    | Access Control(*) using TLS and Mutual TLS Authn.
 2. Integrity       | Ensure data is not tampered or altered by unauthorised users.                 | Data no altered using TLS(*) encryption at rest.